 Wipe rims of jars with a clean dish towel and place lids and rings on jars.

 Process jars in boiling water canner for 15 minutes.

 Remove jars from canner and let them set on a towel on the counter until they cool and the jars have sealed.
 If any of the jars don’t seal, you can place those jars in the refrigerator to eat in the next couple of weeks.
 Sealed jars will last for a year or more in the pantry.

 Note: You can adjust the amounts of spices, seasonings, and salt in this recipe, but don’t adjust the amount of vinegar, vegetables, or tomatoes.
-This recipe needs to maintain a certain acidity level in order to process it in a boiling water canner instead of a pressure canner.

 Follow my canning and preserving board on Pinterest.